 10. Merida

-In the Yucatan Peninsula, Merida is a beautiful colonial city with some really cool Mayan heritage, and apparently, a great culinary tradition and Yucatecan flavors.
+In the Yucatan Peninsula, Merida is a beautiful colonial city with some really cool Mayan heritage, a great culinary tradition, and Yucatecan flavors.

 One iconic dish is cochinita pibil, a slow-roasted marinated pork dish.
 It’s traditionally cooked underground in banana leaves, and the results get you this tender, flavorful meat.